cecemel/metaaldetectievondstmeldingen-dev/README.md

 ```
 # assumes you are in your virtual env
 docker-compose stop; docker-compose rm -f; #not required, but cleans your working environment
-# assumes you are in metaaldetectievondsten-dev
+# assumes you are in metaaldetectievondstmeldingen-dev
 python build_images.py;
 python migrate_dbs.py;
 python init_data.py;